Contents

 What Are the Exceptions in Construction Industry Scheme?

-Any business entity or person engaging in a project isn’t automatically categorized as contractors.
-This concerns private householders who obtain a workforce for a typical project.
+An individual, a limited company, or a partner engaging in construction work is not automatically categorised as a contractor.
+This concerns private householders who obtain a workforce for a typical site job.

-Various construction needs of a normal household consist of the building, extensions, repairs, or decorations.
-For these projects within their premises, they will need to hire people, yet this doesn’t mean they are considered within the CIS.
+Various construction materials needed in a normal household are usually for the purposes of building, extensions, repairs, decorating, or alterations.
+For these projects within their construction sites, they will need to hire people, yet this does not mean they are considered within the CIS.

 Take a look at these kinds of construction activities considered in the bounds of CIS: